 I've come to love Los Angeles over the years, often defending the city as if it were my own.
 I guess it's become an extension of me, holding you hostage for so long, and you permanently holding a piece of my heart.

 But to credit Los Angeles for making you the man you've become would be part fiction.
 Everything you've accomplished, everything you've come to understand about yourself and the world around you has been a culmination of our parents' atypical sacrificial chess moves, this country's gift of bountiful opportunity (depending, it seems, on who's in the Room Where It Happens at any given time) and, most importantly, you are a product of your own zest for life, a gusto I have to admit always colored me confused.
-I didn't know I was a realist until your optimism sent a shock through my system.

 In a couple of days, you'll be crossing the grand stage.
 In the moment, it all may feel anticlimactic.
 Perhaps even silly.
 You've said yourself that college graduation wasn't a goal or dream, but an expectation set before us as children of people who have moved mountains to plant our feet onto this questionably conquested haven of the free.
 The goal once we're here is to get into college in the first place; the expectation is to get out and do something about it.
 That's what you may feel, just like I did and just like many of our fellow immigrants, children of immigrants, people born either too close to the fruits of capitalism or far enough to really believe the grass is greener (and more bountiful) on the other side.